Aneemes/django-star-ratings/README.rst

 |Build Status| |codecov.io| |Documentation Status|

+This fork is modified to work with object_pk being uuid instead of PositiveIntegerField in the main repo.

 Python 3 compatible ratings for Django.

 Add ratings to any Django model with a template tag.